mlgenx/mlgenx.github.io/index.md

 Authors are highly encouraged to submit their code for reproducibility.
 </p>
 <p>
-According to the ICLR workshop guidelines, we do not encourage the re-submission of already-published papers, but you are allowed to submit ArXiv pre-prints or those currently under submission.
+According to the ICLR workshop guidelines, we do not accept the re-submission of already-published papers, but you are allowed to submit ArXiv pre-prints or those currently under submission.
 Moreover, a work that is presented at the ICLR main conference should not appear in a workshop.